unjs/jiti/README.md

 - `+` Smaller install size (~1M vs ~11M with same plugins)
 - `+` Configured out of the box
-- `+` Smart syntax detect to avoid unnecessary trnaspilation
+- `+` Smart syntax detect to avoid unnecessary transpilation
 - `+` Does not ignores `node_modules`.
 ESM everywhere yay!
 - `+` Embeddable